-Sensors in the gripper feed data to robot software, which sends code back to the robot, so that the object can be collected without damaging it by pressing too much or by slipping it too little.
+Sensors in the gripper feed the data into the robot software, which sends code back to the robot so that the object can be lifted without damaging it by pressing too much or by slipping.
 Due to the complexity of these functions, it is not surprising that Amazon has won the competition for three years in a row on the subject of Amazon’s annual Robotics Challenge.
-Many IFR members provide binpicking solutions, often with providers and system integrators of specialist viewing technology.
-The robots load and unload goods on trucks that are not stored on pallets using the same technology.
+Many IFR members provide bin-picking solutions, often with providers and system integrators of specialist viewing technology.
+The robots load and unload goods on trucks that are not stored on pallets using the same technique.
 It usually takes several hours to unload these trucks manually.

 Maersk, the shipping and transport company predicts that the future will not see massive container ships dock.
 Drones will instead transport containers to the shore.
 The containers are manufactured from a super-strong, lightweight plastic, which was printed 3D on the port, to fit the cargo dimension.
 The drones load the vessel with a new cargo that an army of on-board robots will send to place before the unmanned ship continues.
 These are future visions that the IFR believes will be realized for many years.
-Although vision, machine training and gripper technologies are quickly progressing to sort non-standard shapes and object placing, many logistics and manufacturing tasks require a skill that only people can offer.
+Although vision, machine training, and gripper technologies are quickly progressing to sort non-standard shapes and object placing, many logistics and manufacturing tasks require a skill that only people can offer.

 A host of robotic start-ups are also dealing with the supply chain stage between the last node in the logistics company’s supply chain and customers.
 Some tests and marketing ‘autonomous land supply robots’ –small mobile robots that can be used to carry out packages with a speed of up to 10 miles per hour within a narrow radius of a few miles from its point of departure.
-These robots have been developed to deliver so-called ‘last miles’ in towns that are affordable for trucks and transportation.
+These robots have been developed to deliver the so-called ‘last miles’ in towns that are affordable for trucks and transportation.
 The robots move autonomously, but when they are stuck, there is a human controller.
 The recipient may open the goods by telephone.
 In Idaho and Virginia, the use of these robots was already approved, with legislation pending in other US states.